 Here are some signs of ADHD that you’ll notice in children:

-Avoidance - A child may avoid doing a mundane task because they’re not interested in it or it’s too difficult
+- Avoidance - A child may avoid doing a mundane task because they are not interested in it or it’s too difficult.

-Being forgetful - A common symptom of ADHD in children being forgetful.
-They might now remember to take their backpack to school or what their homework assignment is
+- Being forgetful - A common symptom of ADHD in children being forgetful.
+They might not remember to take their backpack to school or to complete their homework assignment.

 Here are the Common Symptoms of ADHD in Adults

-Difficulty listening- Someone with ADHD might space out in a college course or an important business meeting at work
+- Difficulty listening - Someone with ADHD might “zone out” in a college course or an important business meeting at work.

-Trouble in their interpersonal relationships- Sometimes people with ADHD appear selfish in relationships.
-They may not seem to be listening to their partner or forget significant dates or plans making their loved one feel devalued
+- Trouble in their interpersonal relationships - Sometimes people with ADHD appear selfish in relationships.
+They may not seem to be listening to their partner or forget significant dates and cause their loved one to feel devalued.

-Starting tasks and not finishing them - Adults with ADHD tend to be creative, but have difficulty following through on ideas or activities that they start
+- Starting tasks and not finishing them - Adults with ADHD tend to be creative, but have difficulty following through on the ideas or activities that they start.

 Misconceptions About ADHD

-Some people think of those with ADHD as rude or lazy.
-These stereotypes are not only untrue but dangerous.
+Some people assume that people with ADHD are rude or lazy.
+These stereotypes are not only untrue, but are also misleading.
 For example, a person with ADHD might struggle with interrupting because they’re excited about the conversation they’re having.
 It’s not that they don’t care about what the other person is saying.
-A person with ADHD isn’t lazy.
+A person with ADHD isn’t necessarily lazy.
 There are many reasons they may not be able to complete a task.
-It might be their lack of focus, or finding something uninteresting.
+It might be their lack of focus, or not finding something interesting.
 It might be their fear of making a careless mistake due to forgetfulness.
 It’s important to remember that people with ADHD don’t intentionally want to inconvenience those around them.
 They’re struggling with managing their symptoms and trying to fit into a world that seems to misunderstand them.
 That’s why a person with ADHD might become frustrated or depressed.

 Having ADHD May Result in Depression

 When you feel like people don’t understand you, you might become discouraged.
 That’s understandable, but it can be a painful feeling.
-Sometimes people who have ADHD try to explain their behaviors and others don’t get it.
-After attempting to show others how or why they’re acting in a particular way, and being met with frustration or a lack of empathy, the person may fall into depression and isolate.
-It’s hard to feel these feelings, and they can benefit from journaling them and talking about them in counseling.
+Sometimes people who have ADHD try to explain their behaviors but other people don’t understand them.
+This can play out throughout their life and eventually lead to them self-isolating.
+It’s hard to express these feelings, but they can often benefit from journaling and talking about them in counseling.

 Counseling Can Help Those Living With ADHD

 When you feel like your ADHD symptoms are unmanageable, or you want to learn coping strategies to stay organized, counseling can help.
-Maybe you want to work on interpersonal relationship problems such as interrupting or focusing on the other person’s need to feel validated.
-These are things you can discuss with a counselor.
-Online therapy is an excellent option to talk about how to deal with problematic behaviors that you’re experiencing as a result of ADHD.
-There are counselors at BetterHelp who understand your symptoms and want to help you learn to manage them.
+Maybe you want to work on interpersonal relationship, such as interrupting or focusing on the other person.
+You can discuss these things with a counselor.
+Online therapy is an excellent option to discuss the problematic behaviors that you have experienced because of ADHD.
+There are counselors at BetterHelp who understand your symptoms and can help you manage them.
 Don’t be afraid to reach out for help.

-We trust that the above articles have helped you decide why and how some people choose to treat diagnosed ADHD.
-Aside from what's here, if you would like to speak with one of our licensed and accredited online counselors, please sign up today to get the expertise and support you need.
+We hope that the above articles have helped you understand how some people treat ADHD.
+Aside from what is here, if you would like to speak with one of our licensed and accredited online counselors, please sign up today to get the expertise and support you need.